yashaswimitta/LU-Decomposition/README.md

 ## Algorithm
 ### 1. To Find L and U matrices with LU Decomposition
-1. Get the matrix from the user.
+Step 1: Get the matrix from the user.
-2. Using "from scipy.linalg import lu" to import scipy (LU) module.
+Step 2: Using "from scipy.linalg import lu" to import scipy (LU) module.
-3. Using "L,U=lu(a)" we can get the matrix of L and U.
+Step 3: Using "L,U=lu(a)" we can get the matrix of L and U.
-4. Print the result matrices (L and U Matrices).
+Step 4: Print the result matrices (L and U Matrices).
+Step 5: End of the Program.

+### 2. To Find X matrix with LU Decomposition
+Step 1: Get the matrix from the user.
+Step 2: Using "from scipy.linalg import lu_factor,lu_solve" to import scipy module for factorization and solving X.
+Step 3: Using "lu,piv=lu_factor(a)"
+Step 4:
-5. End of the Program.
+Step 5: End of the Program.

 ## Program:
 ```